ArduPilot/ardupilot_wiki/plane/source/docs/tuning-ground-steering-for-a-plane.rst

 makes it much easier to keep a plane on a straight track along the runway for takeoff and landing.

+Ground steering may be implemented either by using a wheel coupled to a RUDDER output (``SERVOx_FUNCTION`` =21), either mechanically or with an second servo, or with the dedicated GroundSteering output (``SERVOx_FUNCTION`` =26).
+If the GroundSteering output is assigned, then it operates independently of the RUDDER output, otherwise, the Ground Steering controller's output controls the RUDDER when below :ref:`GROUND_STEER_ALT<GROUND_STEER_ALT>`.

 When setting up ground steering for a plane there are 4 key parameters you need to get right.
 This guide provides a set of steps to get those parameters right, so that your plane will accurately track down a runway